 - You cannot already have or be in the process of earning a master’s degree in English or a related field.
 Check your eligibility.

-- HUMA 100 Proseminar: Introduction to Graduate Studies in Dramatic Arts, English, and Religion
+- HUMA 100 Proseminar: Introduction to Graduate Studies in English and Religion

 - Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42a Writing in the Humanities.

 - You have 2 attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
 The proseminar cannot be more than 2 years old at the time of application.

 - One English course or elective (e.g., EXPO 42a)

 While the three courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with the proseminar (or prerequisite, EXPO 42a).
 All three courses must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.